 Admission applications are considered by the governing body in the Autumn Term preceding the academic year of entry.
 Applications should be made to the Admin Officer; Tel: 01554 758602 or e-mail admin@pentip.ysgolccc.cymru.
-Should there be over-subscription for places, the criteria for admissions are as follows:-
+Should there be over-subscription for places, the criteria for admissions are as follows:

-- 1. Pupils with either a brother or a sister already at the school. - Children who reside within the specified catchment area for the school as indicated on LA map.
-A copy of the catchment area map is available from the school. - 3.
-Baptised, Church in Wales children in the Deanery of Bro Lliedi. - 4.
+- Looked After Children. - 2.
+Pupils with a sibling (full,half or stepbrother or sister,adopted and fostered children) who will be in the school at the time of admissions. - Children who reside within the catchment area as indicated on the LA map which can be viewed at the school or on the Carmarthenshire County Council website. - 4.
+Baptised, Church in Wales children in the Deanery of Kidwelly.
+A map of which can be found on the St David's Diocese website. - 5.
 Children of parents of other denominations who wish to share in and support the Christian ethos and traditions of the school.
+(Supported by a reference from the family's church representative)